aadeife/aadeife/README.md

 Hi, I'm Adeife 👋

 Welcome to my GitHub profile!
-I'm passionate about data science applications in sports, healthcare and finance, and building clean data projects.
+I'm passionate about building scalable applications in life sciences, sports and finance.